Connect with others who understand.

 How Is HIV Diagnosed?

 Different types of HIV tests look for different molecules that can provide evidence of infection.
 Some HIV tests are not conclusive for weeks or months after a person is infected, while others can be used sooner.
-Note that any HIV test may return a false negative result if a test is taken too early.
+Remember that a false-negative result can occur if a test is taken too early.

 Viral Load Tests

-The earliest tests that are effective for diagnosing HIV are viral load tests, which can be used between one to four weeks after exposure.
+The earliest tests that are effective for diagnosing HIV are viral load tests, which can be used between 10 to 33 days after exposure.
 One type of viral load test is the RNA or nucleic acid test (NAT).
-Viral load tests can quantify the amount of HIV genetic material carried in the blood.
-Viral load tests require a blood sample.
+Viral load tests, which require a blood sample, can measure how much HIV genetic material is in a person’s blood.

-Also known as a fourth-generation HIV test, rapid antibody/antigen tests look for both fragments of the virus known as p24 antigen as well as HIV antibodies – a type of protein produced by the body to try to fight HIV.
+Also known as a fourth-generation HIV test, rapid antibody/antigen tests look for fragments of the virus known as p24 antigen as well as HIV antibodies, immunoglobulin M (IgM) and immunoglobulin G (IgG).
+IgM and IgG are types of proteins the body produces to try to fight HIV.
 Rapid antibody/antigen tests are considered to become effective between 12 and 45 days after HIV exposure.

 ELISA Test

-The enzyme-linked immunosorbent assay, or ELISA test, only checks for HIV antibodies.
-The ELISA test is nearly 100 percent effective at diagnosing HIV in the chronic/latent stage – a few months after a person is infected – but may miss HIV infections in the acute or early stage within the first two to three months.
-If your ELISA test result is negative, but you strongly suspect you have been exposed to HIV, it is recommended to get another test after waiting one to three months.
+The enzyme-linked immunosorbent assay (ELISA) test checks only for IgM and IgG antibodies.
+This antibody test is nearly 100 percent effective at diagnosing HIV in the chronic/latent stage but may miss HIV infections in the acute or early stage.
+If your ELISA test result is negative but you strongly suspect you’ve been exposed to HIV, ask your doctor about getting another test after waiting one to three months.

-If an ELISA test is positive for HIV, the clinician may perform a HIV-1/HIV-2 differentiation immunoassay or a Western blot test to confirm the infection.
+If an ELISA test yields a positive result for HIV, the clinician may perform an HIV-1/HIV-2 differentiation immunoassay or a Western blot test to confirm the infection.

 HIV-1/HIV-2 Differentiation Immunoassay